DESI DR2 Galaxy Luminosity Functions: Photometry Difference in North and South

 where the Petrosian radius, $r_\textrm{p}$, is the root of equation

-We believe that for the true Petrosian magnitude this magnitude should be less sensitive to the outer profile of the galaxy.
+As with true Petrosian magnitudes, we believe these magnitudes should be less sensitive to the outer profile of the galaxy.
 As such, we hypothesise that North and South LFs based on Petrosian absolute magnitudes will converge at the bright-end.

 To estimate the LF using these Petrosian magnitudes we must define a new sample that is complete with respect to Petrosian magnitude limits.
 As the Petrosian magnitudes are all fainter than the corresponding total magnitude some objects will be fainter than the BGS Bright target selection faint magnitude limit.
 Hence, we discard objects by applying $r_{\rm petro} < 19.5$ for the South, and $r_{\rm petro} < 19.54$ for the North.
 We additionally recompute all required values (such as the $V_{\rm max}$ values) as detailed above.